 Hard-hitting speeches at Billboard Music Awards

-Singers Kelly Clarkson, Janet Jackson and Luis Fonsi took the opportunity to address some serious issues at the 2018 Billboard Music Awards.
+Kelly Clarkson, Janet Jackson and Luis Fonsi had some things to say.

 -